-റ - ۵ ro 4 i -

-The remuneration policy for the non-executive directors (with the exception of the Chair) is set by a separate committee of the board.
+development and implementation of our strategy.
+Operation Maximum opportunity The remuneration policy for the non-executive directors (with the exception of the Chair) is set by a separate committee of the board.
 The policy for the Chair is determined by the remuneration committee (of which the Chair is not a member).

-Fees are reviewed annually taking into account the salary increase for the general workforce and the levels of fees paid by companies of a similar size and complexity.
+Current fee levels are shown in the annual report on remuneration.
+The value of benefits may vary from year to year according to the cost to the company.
+Fees are reviewed annually taking into account the salary Performance measures increase for the general workforce and the levels of fees paid by companies of a similar size and complexity.
 Any changes are normally effective from 1 September.
 Additional fees are paid in relation to extra responsibilities undertaken, such as chairing certain board sub-committees, and to the senior independent non-executive director.

-In exceptional circumstances, if there is a temporary yet material increase in the time commitments for non-executive directors. the board may pay extra fees on a pro rata basis to recognise the additional workload.

-No eligibility for bonuses, long-term incentive plans, pension schemes, healthcare arrangements or employee share schemes.

-The company repays any reasonable expenses that a nonexecutive director incurs in carrying out their duties as a director, including travel, hospitality-related and other modest benefits and any tax liabilities thereon, if appropriate.

-Current fee levels are shown in the annual report on

-The value of benefits may vary from year to year according to the cost to the company.

 Non-executive directors are not eligible to participate in any performance-related arrangements.
+In exceptional circumstances, if there is a temporary yet material increase in the time commitments for non-executive directors, the board may pay extra fees on a pro rata basis to recognise the additional workload.
+No eligibility for bonuses, long-term incentive plans, pension